Formed in Hersham, Surrey in 1975, Sham 69 was the ultimate “lads” band. All pints of lager, football terrace chants and menacing cocksure attitudes.

 Jimmy Pursey (pictured above) was a fierce, working-class idealist and avenging angel of the unemployed.
 Ironically, he sacked most of the original line-up of the band within a year due to their lack of commitment.

-The band revisited the TOP 10 in summer 2006 with their World Cup anthem Hurry Up England, a reworking of their 1978 Top 10 single Hurry Up Harry.
+The band revisited the TOP 10 in the summer of 2006 with their World Cup anthem Hurry Up England, a reworking of their 1978 Top 10 single Hurry Up Harry.

 Albie Slider (Maskell)